Recent research indicates that female-led and owned small businesses thrived and even excelled during the pandemic.

 It doesn’t have to be like that.
 We can overcome the apprehension and anxiety over starting a business.
 Of course, it is hard.
 Dissolving mental blocks is hard work.
 It’s a deeply personal task.

 There is an easier way:

 We can form coalition to lobby local, state and federal governments to adopt policies, funding and legislation to provide more financial resources and assistance for small businesses.

 Those who are in the power of leadership can use their influential to join or encourage public private partnerships and philanthropy, where available.
 Be an advocate for the StartUp.

 Those in government can offer tax incentives to companies to create programs, with lower interest rate, credit minimums and other qualifications for newer businesses, or to invest in activity that train and prepare micro and small businesses.

-The philanthropic community can join to establish empowerment and knowledge centers.
+The philanthropic community can join to establish empowerment and knowledge centres.

-The possibilites can be endless and there are plenty of models and scholarship that show the investment in new businesses can be worth it.
+The possibilities can be endless and there are plenty of models and scholarships that show the investment in new businesses can be worth it.